 He redshirted his senior (first) year at Ohio State, playing for the Buckeyes during his first year of graduate school.
 The team won a Big Ten Championship and rose to a No. 5 national ranking.
 Wojtkowski earned several awards, including the Ohio State Scholar-Athlete Award, the 2006 Senior Leader Award and the Men’s Varsity "O" Post-Graduate Scholarship.

 Wojtkowski earned his bachelor's degree in middle childhood education in 2006 from Ohio State and completed a Master of Business Administration at The Citadel in 2008.
-He and his wife, Julie, reside in University Circle.
+He and his wife, Julie, and their son, Owen, reside in Solon.

 - 2016 ITA Indoor Championships (Third Place)